 The number of Hispanics attending college in the U.S. has surged over the last few decades.
-The Department of Education reports that Hispanic undergraduate enrollment nearly doubled between 2000 and 2016, and 27 percent of young Hispanics now have at minimum an associate degree, up from 15 percent in 2000.1
+The Department of Education reports that Hispanic undergraduate enrollment increased 148 percent between 2000 and 2018 to 3.4 million students from 1.4 million.1

 Such gains in postsecondary education reflect not only the explosive growth of the Latino population, but also the groundswell of first and second-generation families who wish to give their children the opportunity of a college education and an opportunity to move up economically as they enter the professional workforce and become America’s future doctors, lawyers, engineers and teachers.

 According to MassMutual’s 2018 State of the American Family survey, 61 percent of Latino respondents with household income of $50,000 or more and at least one dependent under age 26 indicated that “paying for college” was among their top financial priorities — more than any other ethnic group apart from African Americans, 66 percent of whom identified “paying for college” as a financial priority.
 By comparison, 57 percent of Asian Indian and Korean respondents, 56 percent of Chinese, and 54 percent of Caucasian families prioritized paying for their kids’ financial education.

 With the lowest average household income of all ethnic groups, however, and the expense of caring for their aging parents in many cases, Latino families are realistic about their ability to put college tuition money away.

 Indeed, just 45 percent of the Hispanic survey respondents indicated that paying for college was “something that they insisted on doing.”